x-c-3/x-c-3.github.io/all_collections/_posts/2022-03-07-hackthebox-web-abusehumandb.markdown

 The 200 and 404 response codes trigger the `onload` and `onerror` event handlers respectively.
 We can report any webpage to the admins, so why don't we report a webpage that iterates through a list of characters and queries `/api/entries/search?q=` with each character until it finds a 200 status code, distinguishing between invalid and valid characters with these event handlers?
 We could then append the character to a string containing what we currently know the flag to be and repeat until we build up the flag!

 I was stuck here for quite a bit because my JavaScript skills are quite lacking, so I decided to read this [writeup](https://skelter.hashnode.dev/htb-abusehumandb-writeup) on the same challenge by skelter.
 My code is largely based on theirs, and it was a great learning experience for me, so if you were as clueless as me in how to implement this then I've added comments to the code to try and help explain.
-Here it is:
+Here it is: cghfhf

 ```js
 var url = "http://127.0.0.1:1337/api/entries/search?q=";